robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 4. If is is CI infra issue (say due to a flaky job), you can inform ci-admin@opencontrail.org optionally, flip the job (by adding "recheck no bug" comment to the review entry) or simply wait for the admin team to take necessary action

+5. contrail-install-* image built is now archived in ubuntu-build02, e.g. /ci-admin/systest-images/2720,1/ci-contrail-packages-systest-ubuntu-precise-pangolin-havana/contrail-install-packages_1.20-4362~havana_all.deb
+If a job fails when running the image, one can load this image for testing in private environments.
+Note: This is only available for folks inside Juniper Networks.
+Also, if the job is flipped, this image is fetched and the tests are run (instead of rebuilding the image from scratch).
+This helps to expedite the jobs completion upon retries.

-5. If the issue cannot be figured out and further need to be debugged -- If internal to Juniper networks, log on to the slave VM and debug in the sandbox
+6. If the issue cannot be figured out and further need to be debugged -- If internal to Juniper networks, log on to the slave VM and debug in the sandbox
 ```